 - 8.1.
 The previous chapter laid out the key priorities as expressed by the Parish.
 These priorities were captured and formed the substance of the community Vision and Objectives.

 - 8.2.
 This chapter now sets out the direction and action that the village will adopt to achieve those objectives.
-It includes the formal land-use policies of the Compton NDP, which together with the Core Strategy and NPPF will help manage development in the area until 2036.
+It includes the formal land-use policies of the Compton NDP, which together with the Core Strategy and NPPF will help manage development in the area until 2037.
+There are a total of 23 policies C1 to C23 the 'C' referring to Compton.
 These policies have been pulled together into a number of key themes as listed below, which reflect the community's main concerns as documented in the Consultation Statement and Evidence Report:

 - Key Policies

 - Housing and Development

 - Business and Employment

 - Community, Education, Facilities and Wellbeing

 - Local Environment

 - Roads and Transport

 - 8.3.
 Within each policy the NDP has sought to explain what it will achieve, what is the evidence for support and what now needs to be done.
 It should be noted that some objectives cannot be translated into planning policies and so a series of community actions have also been identified, which represent a more immediate set of aspirations for the community.